joshua-stone/joshstone.github.io/_posts/2020-07-08-x1-carbon-gen8-review.markdown

 # Speakers:

 I'm quite happy with the quality of the Dolby Atmos speakers.
 Usually laptop speakers are a disappointment to me, but the speakers on the Carbon are more than capable of handling different genres of music.
-The speaker alignment being upward-facing instead of side-facing as seen in other thinkpads also makes it better for watching videos and listening to music with other people.
+The quad-speaker configuration being upward-facing and downward-facing instead of side-facing as seen in other thinkpads also makes it better for watching videos and listening to music with other people.

-It does seem a bit lacking in [bass-heavy music](https://www.youtube.com/watch?v=qgRr0CLFhaw), but the built-in DAC is more than capable of driving a pair of [good-quality headphones](https://www.amazon.com/Audio-Technica-ATH-M50xBT-Wireless-Bluetooth-Headphones/dp/B07HKVCVSY/).
+The speakers seem a bit lacking in [bass-heavy music](https://www.youtube.com/watch?v=qgRr0CLFhaw), but the built-in DAC is more than capable of driving a pair of [good-quality headphones](https://www.amazon.com/Audio-Technica-ATH-M50xBT-Wireless-Bluetooth-Headphones/dp/B07HKVCVSY/).
 I might have to make an update on this later because Dolby Atmos support on Linux appears to be a work in progress and may need a preset to have it more closely match the speaker output on [Windows](https://github.com/JackHack96/PulseEffects-Presets/tree/master/irs) in the meantime.

 # Battery: